ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-4.md

 This is where an experienced architect has an advantage over a novice.
 They can see much further into the future and anticipate how certain design decisions will impact the system.

-For those of us not so experienced in designing architecture, we must accept that things won't be perfect and **design it anyway**.
+For those of us (including myself) not so experienced in designing architecture, we must accept that things won't be perfect and **design it anyway**.
+Yes, revisions will have to be made, but what other choice is there?

-But where do we even start?

 ## What Architectures are Available, and How do we Choose?